melissa-mondot/ravenous/README.md

 Planned steps:

-- Static components
-- Pass info to static components
-- Set state in container component
-- Access and implement the Yelp API
+- ENV files and secret keys
+- login with local storage to save fav locations
+- Express with proper CORS